On this page:

 Encouraging investment and employment in the energy efficiency sector is an objective of the program – certainty in the program is a key to achieving this.

-This market information will be updated every month.
-Last update 19 July 2024.
+This market information will be updated on a monthly basis.
+Last update January 2025.

 Participation numbers

-Graph showing historic VEEC price between 2019 and 2024, mapped against the excess supply of VEECs against VEU targets for each year.
+Graph showing historic VEEC price between 2019 and 2024, mapped against the number of VEECs registered.

 VEEC registration by activity type